 The impact on the top line will very much depend on each entity's specific customer contracts and how the much less detailed existing Standards have been applied.
 For some it will be a significant shift while others may see only minor changes.
-Entities are advised to start their assessment of IFRS 15 now in order to determine the impact on their financial statements.
+Entities should start assessing the impact IFRS 15 on their financial statements now if they have not done so already.